Keto Friendly Green Bean Casserole

 Can I Use Fresh or Canned Green Beans Instead?

-While I don’t recommend using canned green beans for this recipe, due to the added sodium and mushy texture, you can definitely use fresh green beans.
+While I don’t recommend using canned green beans for this recipe, due to the added sodium and mushy texture when cooked with the creamy ingredients, you can definitely use fresh green beans.

 Four cups of canned green beans are equivalent to around 1 pound of fresh green beans.
-Simply wash them well and trim the ends and cut to your preferred bite-sized length.
-Then you will steam them for 5-6 minutes before adding to the recipe as listed.
+Simply wash them well, pat with a clean kitchen or paper towel, and trim the ends and cut to your preferred bite-sized length.
+For tender green beans lightly steam for 4-5 minutes before adding to the recipe as listed in step 4.

-If you really wanted the fried onion instead of just the texture, you can definitely cook your sliced onions in the oven ahead of time with a coating of pork rinds or almond flour.
+If you are used to having fried onions on your green bean casserole you can definitely cook your sliced onions in the oven ahead of time with a coating of pork rinds or almond flour.
 This would give a bit more of a crunch with that familiar onion flavor.
+However, I would add about 1/4 teaspoon of onion powder to the creamy mixture if you leave out the fresh cooked onions.

 Variations on Keto Green Bean Casserole